mantl/mantl/docs/getting_started/index.rst

 .. note:: Ansible requres a Python 2 binary.
 If yours is not at /usr/bin/python,
           please view the `Ansible FAQ <http://docs.ansible.com/faq.html>`_.
-You can probably add an extra variable to the following commands, e.g. ``ansible -e ansible_python_interpreter=/path/to/python2``.
+You can add an extra variable to the following commands, e.g.
+          ``ansible -e ansible_python_interpreter=/path/to/python2``.

 In the following examples, we're going to assume you deployed hosts using